Bringing up a life-long shredder – everything you need to know about motivation, route planning, equipment, and technique

 Keep reading to discover our tried-and-tested ways to ignite your child's passion and find out everything else worth knowing about taking your child on a mountain bike adventure.

-Why is mountain biking so good for your child?
+1. Why is mountain biking so good for your child?

 Children have an innate sense of curiosity.
 They thrive on time spent in the fresh air when the focus is firmly on fun.
 Mountain biking satisfies their natural urge to play.
 It's a form of active play that gets them outside and moving their bodies in the fresh air.

 Mountain biking also helps to relieve school-related or social stress.
-Cutting through the fresh air on two wheels does not just have a liberating effect on the mind, it also releases lots of feel-good endorphins.
+Cutting through the fresh air on two wheels doesn't just have a liberating effect on the mind – it also releases lots of feel-good endorphins.
 It's not just a summer sport either; cycling is a great mood-boosting activity for winter too. >> For more on the benefits and practicalities of winter riding, check out this article.

-But your child also learns how to gauge their ability, sound out their limits and weigh up the risk of what they're about to do.
+Your child also learns how to gauge their ability, sound out their limits and weigh up the risk of what they're about to do.
 It's entirely likely that your child may fall to the ground once or twice during this process.
 Here's where it's important to make sure you provide them with the >> relevant equipment to prevent serious injuries.
 Talking through situations that crop up is also sensible.
 Could the crash have been avoided?
 If so, how?

 With each achievement on the bike (however minor), your child's self-confidence gets a boost.
 It should rightly be a source of pride when they can identify what they have achieved on two wheels.
 Of course, words of praise from you as their parent or guardian will never go amiss. ;)